dc-mst/portfolio2/content/post/how-ai-software-work/index.md

 ## Architecture of GPT (Generative Pre-trained Transformer)
 ### The Transformer Architecture
 The backbone of ChatGPT is the Transformer architecture, a breakthrough in the field of deep learning and NLP.
-Introduced in the paper "Attention Is All You Need" by Vaswani et al., the Transformer focuses on self-attention mechanisms to weigh input data differently, allowing for more dynamic and contextual understanding of data.
+Introduced in the paper "Attention Is All You Need" by Vaswani et al.[^1], the Transformer focuses on self-attention mechanisms to weigh input data differently, allowing for more dynamic and contextual understanding of data.

 Unlike traditional sequence models like RNNs and LSTMs, which process data sequentially, Transformers can process all data points in parallel.
 This not only speeds up training but also enables the model to establish long-range dependencies in the data, which is crucial for understanding context in language.